 Workaround: You can record any steps that need to be performed prior to connection with the emulator.
 These steps are recorded as if the Terminal Emulator Add-in is not loaded.
 After the emulator is connected, stop the recording session and begin a new recording session to record terminal emulator objects.

 When using an emulator that supports HLLAPI, if your emulator session disconnects from the host while recording, UFT One no longer recognizes the emulator, even after reconnecting.

 Workaround: Stop recording, reconnect the session, and continue recording.

-UFT One may not recognize a TeField object in a Micro Focus RUMBA session immediately after installing the emulator.
+UFT One may not recognize a TeField object in a Micro Focus Rumba or Rumba+ Desktop session immediately after installing the emulator.

-Workaround: Restart your computer after installing RUMBA, even if the installation does not request a restart.
+Workaround: Restart your computer after installing Rumba or Rumba+ Desktop, even if the installation does not request a restart.